Indie pop artist, musician Anastasia Ledovskaya at Lake Sevan

 The acoustics here are unlike anything I’ve experienced.
 Your voice doesn’t echo – it expands.
 The sound travels across the water and comes back transformed, like the landscape is collaborating with you.
-No studio can replicate what happens when you sing to a lake that’s been here for thousands of years.
+No venue can replicate what happens when you sing to a lake that’s been here for thousands of years.

 The wind became part of the performance.
 Instead of fighting it, I learned to work with it – singing during the quiet moments, letting the natural sounds fill the spaces between lyrics.
 The lake taught me about timing in ways no metronome ever could.